yulonglim/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC?? - Print**
+**Use case: UC14 - Generate an excel sheet**

 MSS:

-1. Teacher print an Excel sheet of all the students.
+1. User print an Excel sheet of all the students.
 2. TeachBook displays that the Excel sheet is generated and is stored in a specific folder path.

    Use case ends.

 Extensions:

 * 1a.
-Teacher does not have Excel on the device.
+User does not have Excel on the device.
     * 1a1.
 TeachBook displays error.

       Use case ends.

 * 1b.
-Teacher does not have a downloads folder on the device.
+User does not have a downloads folder on the device.
     * 1b1.
 TeachBook displays error.

       Use case ends.

-**Use case: UC?? - Undo**
+**Use case: UC15 - Undo a command**

 MSS:

-1. Teacher undo a recent command.
+1. User undo a recent command.
 2. TeachBook displays the exact state before the previous command was executed.

    Use case ends.